openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

      “invalid dnode type” error.
 This feature does not matter for ``/boot`` anyway.

 #.
-Create the root pool (note that you might need to change the DISK depending on the options you choose:
+Create the root pool (note that you might need to change the DISK depending on the options you choose):

    Choose one of the following options: